Key Takeaways

 Best for Professional and Office-Based Industries

-The Hartford is the second-best general liability insurer for New Hampshire businesses, offering the cheapest rates on average and the flexible coverage options.
+The Hartford is the second-best general liability insurer for New Hampshire businesses, offering the cheapest rates on average and flexible coverage options.
 Its policies have higher sublimits than most competitors, with damage to rented premises capped at $1 million, plus employment practices coverage as an add-on that some insurers don't offer.
-New Hampshire businesses in healthcare save 32%, education saves 27% and tech and IT saves 26%.
+New Hampshire businesses in health care save 32%, education saves 27% and tech and IT saves 26%.
 The provider leads in six industries, all professional or office-based.

 Mid-sized New Hampshire businesses with five to 49 employees find the best value.
 The Hartford keeps customers through policy management and claims handling, with customer feedback highlighting responsive phone support, flexible billing options and fair settlements with accessible adjusters.
 The downside is that quotes often require agent involvement, and online applications take longer than faster online-only insurers.